Keobu/AI-Powered-Knowledge-Manager/README.md

 state = AppState(metadata_store=metadata_store, ingestion_pipeline=pipeline, chat_engine=chat)
 state.ingest_file("./docs/meeting-notes.md")
-print(state.chat("What were the action items?").answer)
+response = state.chat("What were the action items?") print(response.answer)
+print(export_summary_to_markdown(response)[:200])
 ```

 ## Roadmap
-### Phase 6 – Nice-to-haves
-- Export polished summaries (PDF/Markdown).
-- Highlight the source snippets in each answer.
-- Optional user accounts / auth if sharing the workspace.
+- Hook an actual LLM backend into the Streamlit chat (OpenAI, Ollama, HF) and expose FastAPI endpoints.
+- Build export/highlighting features into the UI (currently CLI helpers) and add PDF support once `reportlab` is available in production.
+- Add authentication if the PKM workspace needs to be shared.

 ## Repo Layout
 ```